3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

 - **Robot Diagnostic**:

   Supervisor can publish a variety of diagnostic messages related to the health of the system clock, the dynamic consistency of the motion of the platform, individual node health, signal coherency, and summarized system health.
-The published messages are discussed in :doc:`Ros Topics <../ros_interface>`.
+The published messages are discussed in :ref:`Ros Topics <reference_ros_topics>`.
 These messages in the */lll/rdm* domain are only published if the Monitor is set to Active.

    * **Activate**: Enable publication of the diagnostic messages through the */lll/rdm* domain.
 Faults detected in these variables do not cause Run-time Assurance Module to switch to the failsafe mode.